Follow these 5 steps to create your sliding door wardrobes

 End panels

 Sliding door wardrobes can also be created using end panels.
-End panels are large sections of timber used to create and artificial end for the doors to run up to, supplied in finishes that match the doors.
+End panels are large sections of timber used to create an artificial end for the doors to run up to, supplied in finishes that match the doors.

 Spacer & fixing blocks